Modern Ink: The Art of Qi Baishi

 - About the Author(s)

-Britta Erickson, AuthorBritta Erickson received her Ph.D. in Chinese Art History from Stanford University and serves as co-author and series editor.
-Erickson is an independent scholar and curator.
-Her doctoral dissertation investigates patronage modes in the career of the mid-nineteenth-century Shanghai School artist Ren Xiong.
-She has taught at major universities, publishes and lectures widely, and has curated important exhibitions of contemporary Chinese art.
-Dr. Erickson now serves as artistic director at INK Studio, a Beijing gallery devoted to contemporary ink artists, and includes among her current projects the production of a film series, The Enduring Passion for Ink.
+Britta Erickson, AuthorBritta Erickson is an independent scholar and curator, who received a PhD in Chinese art history from Stanford University.
+She currently serves as artistic director at INK Studio, a Beijing gallery devoted to contemporary ink artists, and includes among her projects the production of a film series, The Enduring Passion for Ink.

 Jung Ying Tsao, Author